wp-plugins/nokia-mapsplaces/readme.txt

 5. Nokia Maps&Places widget in a post

 == Changelog ==
+= 1.4.0 =
+* Nokia Maps API (2.2.0) used to generate Map and Places information
+* Introducing common identifier for both Places and Addresses (href parameter in shortcode)
+* Zoom level and tile type are persistent (during place layout selection, changing zoom level or tile type will reflect in final Place/Address display)
+* Fixed Layout issues for place/address selection wizard
+* Templates for place/address selection wizard are part of the plugin bundle
+* Numbers added to result list items will reflect the numbered pins shown on the map
+* Fixed layout issues for results with small amount of data
+* Improved pin positioning within place's templates
+* 'Results not found' are communicated to the user
 = 1.3.1 =
 * CSS bug fix
 = 1.3.0 =